jeffgavornik/Price_et_al/README.md

 Data from the paper (necessary to run the code) can be found in MATLAB format at ...
 (NWB format forthcoming)

 ## Example Script
-Download the data and run "RunStatAnalyses.m" from FigureStats folder to create dot plots and run permutation tests from the paper.
+Download the data and this repository.
+Run "RunStatAnalyses.m" from FigureStats folder to create dot plots and run permutation tests from the paper.

 ## Model-based targeted dimensionality reduction (MbTDR)
 MbTDR folder contains code to fit the MbTDR model, but we highly recommend using code from the original paper by Mikio Aoi and Jonathan Pillow: https://github.com/pillowlab/mTDRdemo